Skip Navigation

 The BMI range remains the same for men and women.
 Therefore, there is no separate BMI chart for men and women.

-For children above two years and less than 20 years, the fat content changes with age.
+For children above two years and under 20 years, the fat content changes with age.
 Some girls might have more body fat than boys of their age.
 The BMI formula for children is the same as for adults, but the BMI chart for children differs.
-Once you know the standard BMI of your child, the BMI value is compared to other children of the same age and gender.
-This is done with a distinct BMI chart that includes percentages and percentiles.
-The BMI range according to percentages and percentiles, is:
+To determine if your child’s BMI is within a healthy range, you can use a BMI checker to compare their BMI value with other children of the same age and gender.
+This is done using a specific BMI chart that includes percentages and percentiles.
+The BMI range according to these percentages and percentiles is:

 • Less than the 5th percentile: Underweight